 - Ensure your new award includes all the financial aid you expect to transfer from your former school and promptly review any questions with the financial aid office.
 Be sure to save all paperwork and stay in touch with the financial aid office at your new school to ensure a smooth transition.

-- If transferring mid-year, update the school code on your FAFSA at FAFSA.ed.gov (you’ll need your PIN to access your account)
+- If transferring mid-year, update the school code on your FAFSA at FAFSA.ed.gov.
+You’ll need your FSA ID to access your account.

 - Change your TAP college code if you are transferring and are eligible to receive TAP or New York State scholarships.
-Change it by clicking here, to visit the account management area, selecting the appropriate link in the left navigation, and logging on using your HescPIN
+Change it at Student Access, to visit the account management area, selecting the appropriate link in the left navigation, and logging on using your HescPIN.

 - If you have federal loans that you took at your previous school, you will need to ensure they transfer to your new school by updating the school code on the FAFSA you filed.
 Federal loans issued by your former school, such as a Perkins Loan, may not transfer.
 Contact the financial aid office for details